 Risk No. Risk Rating Likelihood Impact

-1. Medium Hardly Ever Minor
+1. Medium Probable Major

 2. High Almost Certain Critical

-3. Medium Probable Major
+3. Medium Almost Certain Major

-4. Medium Possible Major
+4. Medium Probable Major

-5. Medium Possible Major
+5. High Almost Certain Critical

 6. Medium Possible Major

 7. High Almost Certain Critical

 8. High Almost Certain Critical

 9. Medium Probable Major

-10. High Almost Certain Critical
+10. High Almost Certain Major

 11. Medium Possible Critical

 12. High Probable Critical

-13. High Almost Certain Critical
+13. Medium Probable Major

 14. Medium Probable Major

+15. High Almost Certain Critical

-4.4 The status of the fourteen strategic risks currently identified is as follows:
+4.4 The status of the fifteen strategic risks currently identified is as follows:

 - 4.5 The application of risk appetite to each of the risks has also been undertaken, this determines the level and nature of controls that are either in place or need to be implemented.
 This ensures that the controls in place are proportionate to the risk itself and the Council's appetite for risk within that area.
-As at quarter 4, there had been reductions in the level of risk in three risks identified following mitigations that had been put in place. - 4.6 As the Strategic Risk Register is a live document it is subject to continuous review and any risks identified i.e. from Directorates may receive consideration for inclusion accordingly.
-There were no new strategic risks identified for inclusion in the Strategic Risk Register during 2023/24.
+As at quarter 4, there had been a reduction in the level of risk in one risk identified following mitigations that had been put in place, but for 3 risks had increased in terms of their likelihood and impact as a result of external factors i.e. local government reorganisation. - 4.6 As the Strategic Risk Register is a live document it is subject to continuous review and any risks identified i.e. from Directorates may receive consideration for inclusion accordingly.
+There were no new strategic risks identified for inclusion in the Strategic Risk Register during 2024/25.